borisdj/borisdj.github.io/_posts/2023-10-01-bitcoin-future-macro-outlook.md

 BTC has enormous potential as it could be great at all 3 function, be first **triple point asset**, unique in history (has ability to change the world).
 Each phase (1), (2), (3) could last at least 10 years (free estimate).
 Pre phase 0 was until recently - accumulations as Collectibles, with price discovery.

-Similar to internet evolution (1980-2020) with [**S-Curve**](https://medium.com/the-capital/the-adoption-curve-embracing-bitcoin-digital-assets-at-remarkable-speed-818ed3e7b2b0){:target="_blank"} growth.
+Similar to internet evolution (1980-2020) with [**S-Curve**](https://medium.com/the-capital/the-adoption-curve-embracing-bitcoin-digital-assets-at-remarkable-speed-818ed3e7b2b0){:target="_blank"} growth (gradually then suddenly).
 With one important distinction that now there is direct value available for investing.
 Because of that it is prone to cyclic price swings with many speculators in the space, and that's why adoption here also goes in cycles.
 And if we go even further in the past we could observe how cars replaced horses, and see how some opposed the transport evolution.
 The same way some people today still oppose the financial evolution.
 Even Henry Ford said, to [**paraphrase**](https://skeptics.stackexchange.com/questions/18247/did-henry-ford-predict-revolution-if-people-understood-the-banking-and-monetary){:target="_blank"}: *It is well enough that people of the nation **do not understand our banking and monetary system**, for if they did, I believe there would be a revolution before tomorrow morning.*

 First step will be *selective adoption* by 1% - the trendsetters.